Havelanche/Project-Fitbit-Group8/README.md

 # Fitbit Data Analytics & Dashboard Project

 ## Project Overview
 This project analyzes Fitbit data collected from 33 respondents in an Amazon survey (2016).
-The study involves statistical analysis, data visualization, and the development of a Streamlit dashboard to explore insights from the dataset.
+The study involves data wrangling, statistical analysis, data visualization, and the development of a Streamlit dashboard to explore insights from the dataset.

 ## Project Objectives
 1. **Data Cleaning & Exploration**: